 As the primary care provider, you remain in control of the participants care.
 Family doctors and nurse practitioners who refer individuals to the BounceBack® program will be notified if risk is identified during any of the routine assessments.
 They will also receive progress reports detailing the work completed, the workbooks used, and the final outcomes.

 The BounceBack® program usually involves three to six telephone sessions with a coach.
 Individuals will receive an introduction to the program with their coach before their first coaching session.
 The first session lasts about 45 minutes and includes an assessment to ensure program eligibility.
 After the first call, the participant is sent a package of materials, which includes a program information sheet and introductory workbooks.
 Subsequent calls are 20-30 minutes in length, with the coach providing additional workbooks that best support the individuals’ current needs.
 The program takes anywhere from three to six months to complete.

 Yes.
 The use of mental health medications or involvement in other mental health support programs does not preclude individuals from participating in BounceBack®.
 You decide if BounceBack® is a useful addition to, or replacement for, other treatments or services you’re offering.

 Yes.
 Family physicians who consult with a BounceBack® Coach as part of collaborative care planning for a patient with complex needs may bill the Community Patient Conferencing fee (Fee Code 14016).

 BounceBack® coaches work in partnership with the participant’s primary referrer should a participant require care that is beyond the program’s reach.
 Coaches ensure that referrers are updated on the participants’ progress and notified if any level of risk is detected at any point during the sessions.
 Based on the level of risk that is detected, a primary referrer may be asked to follow-up with the participant.
 A coach will also notify the primary referrer if a participant in no longer interested in participating in BounceBack®, is no longer eligible for the program, or is unreachable.
-In such cases, we would ask that the primary referrer follow-up with the individual to explore alternative programs and resources that may be a better fit.
+In such cases, we rely on the primary referrer to follow-up with the individual to explore alternative programs and resources that may be a better fit.